anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Once a user is authenticated, a token is generated for authorisation and access to an OpenStack environment and resources.
 By default, the token is set to expire in one hour.
-This setting can be changed based on the business and operational needs, but it’s highly recommended to set the expiration to the shortest possible value without dramatically impacting your operations.
+This setting can be changed based on the business and operational needs, but it's highly recommended to set the expiration to the shortest possible value without dramatically impacting your operations.